 In May 2019, The Corporation of the City of Mississauga released a Request for Proposals for Engineering Services for Detailed Condition Survey and Detailed Design for four (4) Bridges, which outlined work to include the preparation of Bridge Structural Detailed Condition Surveys and Detailed Designs for the four bridge structures, including the Old Derry Road Bridge, in order to develop recommendations and preliminary designs to rehabilitate and/or meet the needs to extend the remaining service life and ensure the structural integrity of each bridge structure is maintained over its life cycle.
 Upon completion of the Detailed Condition Survey for the Old Derry Road Bridge, it will then be determined if a Municipal Class Environmental Assessment will be required to complete the work for the structure.
+Based on a more detailed review of the condition of some of the elements, more detailed rehabilitation activities were specified in May 2021.

-As required by the City of Mississauga, a Heritage Impact Assessment is being completed for this bridge as it has been evaluated to possess cultural heritage value or interest (CHVI) and has been designated under Part V of the Ontario Heritage Act part of the Meadowvale Village Heritage Conservation District.
+As required by the City of Mississauga, a Heritage Impact Assessment is complete for this bridge as it has been evaluated to possess cultural heritage value or interest (CHVI) and has been designated under Part V of the Ontario Heritage Act part of the Meadowvale Village Heritage Conservation District.
 The Old Derry Road Bridge is a representative example of a single-span steel eight-panel rivet-connected Parker Camelback (Pratt) pony truss bridge.